-THE GAP INC. AUDIT AND FINANCE COMMITTEE CHARTER February 24, 2022
+THE GAP INC. AUDIT AND FINANCE COMMITTEE CHARTER March 3, 2023

-The Audit and Finance Committee of the board of directors assists the board in fulfilling its oversight responsibilities relating to the integrity of the financial statements, adequacy of internal controls, compliance with legal and regulatory requirements, the qualifications and independence of the independent accountant and the performance of their audits, the performance of the internal audit function, the effectiveness of the corporate compliance program, privacy and cybersecurity, finance matters, and such other duties as directed by the board of directors.
+The Audit and Finance Committee of the board of directors assists the board in fulfilling its oversight responsibilities relating to the integrity of the financial statements, adequacy of internal controls, compliance with legal and regulatory requirements, the qualifications and independence of the independent accountant and the performance of their audits, the performance of the internal audit function, enterprise risk management, the effectiveness of the corporate compliance program, privacy and cybersecurity, finance matters, and such other duties as directed by the board of directors.